- About

 Awards

-- Selected music creators will receive consultation, time, and resources from ACF.
+- Consultation, time, and resources from ACF.

-- You must be living outside Minnesota.
+- You live outside of Minnesota.

 Key Evaluation Criteria